pyaf/aptos-blindness-detection/logs.md

 Retraining fold1,2,3 all duplicates in train set only.

 fold1: Earlier I had added duplicates in the df (before train/val split), this time only good duplicates in train df, and mistakenly bad duplicates were not removed from the df before train/val split, plots are little bad compared to previous one obviously because the previous model had train val leak.
-retraining: Without bad duplicates, duplicates in train set only, with lr 1e-4, (as 1e-5 is way to low, model takes 50 epochs to converge)
+retraining: Without bad duplicates, duplicates in train set only, with lr *1e-4, (as 1e-5 is way to low, model takes 50 epochs to converge)*
 The model plots are showing significant improvement compared to previous models.
 The lr was reduced to 1e-5 at ep 12, 1e-6 at ep 16, 1e-7 at ep 20

 submitted fold1, ckpt 10: LB: 0.812 *MIND BLOWN*

-I think 1e-5 is way too high lr, testing 3e-5 for fold2
+*I think 1e-5 is way too high lr, testing 3e-5 for fold2* (LOL)

 meanwhile creating bengrahms color cropped 300 sized images at `data/train_images/bgcc300/`